chrisr-l/teza-move-classification/README.md

 - **Method I:** continuation/reversal relative to the original event direction
 - **Method II:** continuation/reversal relative to the immediate post-event move

-The main result is that delayed reference construction induces a stronger continuation bias, but weaker conditional predictability from pre-event features.
+The main result is that delayed reference construction induces a strong unconditional structure which biases continuation.
+The delay causes the snapshot feature set's predictive relevance to degrade decreasing the presence of conditional structure.
+The result notwithstanding the temporal attenuation results in a substantially higher raw accuracy for the delayed label construction.

 ## Project structure